alvindivina08/LinkedIn-Auto-Uncheck/README.md

 # LinkedIn Auto Uncheck 🎉

 ## Update
-currently working on making it faster and allowing the user to just save the questions without going to options.html
+currently working on performance and allowing the user to just save the questions without going to options.html

 ## Are You Tired of Unchecking the "Follow Company" Button?